Maslov Index, Spectral Flow and Bifurcation of Electromagnetic Geodesics Within an Energy Level: The variational setup

 Now, by quite standard calculations, and using that $D\dot{x}/dt = T Y(x)[\dot{x}]$, since $D\dot{\gamma}/dt=Y(\gamma)[\dot{\gamma}]$,

 $2-$ As for the derivative $d/ds|_{s=0}\tau^\sigma(x_s)\left[ \bS\right]$, one computes

-From the above computations one obtains that $d^2\cA_{\kappa,\sigma,x_*}/ds^2|_{s=0}$ is equal to the rewrite in terms of $x$ and $V$ of the right-hand side of Eq. (\ref{eqsecondvariation}) for $(V_1,B_1)=(V_2,B_2)=(V,B)$.
-The general expression in Eq. (\ref{eqsecondvariation}) is then obtained by a polarization argument.
+From the above computations one obtains that $d^2\cA_{\kappa,\sigma,x_*}/ds^2|_{s=0}$ is equal to the rewrite in terms of $x$ and $V$ of the right-hand side of Eq.\ (\ref{eqsecondvariation}) for $(V_1,B_1)=(V_2,B_2)=(V,B)$.
+The general expression in Eq.\ (\ref{eqsecondvariation}) is then obtained by a polarization argument once one shows that the second integral in the right-hand side of Eq.\ (\ref{eqsecondvariation}) is symmetric in $\hat{V}_1$ and $\hat{V}_2$.
+The proof of the latter involves an integration by parts and a subsequent use of identity (\ref{eqexteriorderivative}) in a similar way as in the proof of 1.\ of Lemma \ref{lemmaoperators} below.